 Undertake measures to fully utilize and retain existing capacity: Undertake context-specific assessments and stocktaking processes to identify existing capacity, and the obstacles preventing its utilization and retention.
 Likewise, identify and promote incentives that will help retain and fully utilize existing capacity and minimize not only loss of expertise and institutional memory, but discontinuity of partnerships/relationships built;

-Develop thematic and regional capacity development action plans and programmes: It is recommended that, following the adoption of the post-2020 global biodiversity framework, thematic capacity development strategies or action plans be developed to support the achievement of the respective targets or groups of related targets.
-Stakeholders in a position to do so should, as appropriate, consider developing dedicated regional, subregional, national and subnational capacity development action plans and programmes across multiple thematic sectors, with specific capacity targets and indicators;
+[Develop thematic and regional or sub-regional capacity development action plans and programmes: It is recommended that, following the adoption of the post-2020 global biodiversity framework, thematic capacity development strategies or action plans be developed to support the achievement of the respective targets or groups of related targets.
+Parties, other governments, biodiversity-related conventions, international organizations and other relevant stakeholders in a position to do so should, as appropriate, consider developing dedicated regional, subregional, national and subnational capacity development action plans and programmes across multiple thematic sectors, with specific capacity targets and indicators];

 Promote partnerships and networks for implementation and learning: Establish and strengthen partnerships for effective mobilization of capacities and resources; the sharing of existing knowledge, expertise and technologies; and implementation of medium to long-term capacity development programmes on specific issues related to the post-2020 targets, in line with national priorities;

 Enhance synergies between capacity development efforts of relevant processes: Enhance synergies with the capacity development initiatives of biodiversity-related conventions, the Rio conventions and the Sustainable Development Goal implementation processes at the global, regional and national levels.
-At the national level, the focal points of relevant conventions and processes, and of funding mechanisms, such as the Global Environment Facility and the Green Climate Fund, should consider establishing a mechanism to foster integrated and/or coordinated planning, programming, monitoring and evaluation;
+At the national level, the focal points of relevant conventions and processes, and of funding mechanisms, such as the Global Environment Facility and the Green Climate Fund, should consider establishing a mechanism to foster integrated and/or coordinated planning, programming, monitoring and evaluation, as appropriate;

+Promote North-South cooperation to support capacity development of developing countries, with a view to addressing institutional and technical constraints that could undermine access to and transfer of technology, access to scientific and technical cooperation and the effective participation in biotechnological research, in line with Articles 16, 18 and 19 of the Convention.
+This could include joint research programmes and joint ventures for the development of technologies.

-Promote South-South and triangular cooperation to support capacity development of developing countries that have common challenges and share similar characteristics (e.g. economic and social conditions and language).
+Promote South-South and triangular cooperation to support capacity development of developing countries that have common challenges and share similar characteristics (e.g. economic and social conditions and language), as a complement for North-South cooperation.
 This could include sharing of knowledge, expertise, technologies and resources and establishment of regional nodes, networks or centres of excellence;

 Engage the private sector: Engage the private sector, proactively and as appropriate, in the development of national capacities, as many technical and financial resources and relevant expertise and technologies lie in the hands of private entities.
 In doing so, ensure transparency and accountability.
 Also strengthen the capacity of small and medium enterprises to address biodiversity-related issues;